When the lights go down

 Philip Edward Island circumnavigation by kayak

-Our original plan was a five day circumnavigation of Philip Edward Island, starting and ending at the Chikanishing River launch site.
+Our original plan was a five day circumnavigation of Philip Edward Island, starting and ending at the Chikanishing River launch site and camping on Georgian Bay.
 But Jo and Ted had to change plans and could only go out for two nights instead of four.

 As a result we decided we’d make the trip into a relaxing one – exploring islands in the Georgian Bay and stopping wherever we thought it looked good.